-- 2x practica l activities 50%
+- 2x practical activities 50%

-- Collaborativ ve task 25%
+- Collaborative task 25%

-- Investigation n 25%
+- Investigation 25%

 Students focus on children's growth and development from 2 to 8 years.
-Topics covered include nutrition needs for healthy growth and development, the importance of reading in supporting literacy development, the value of play for children's learning, the importance of safety, modern technologies (screens) and the impact on children and their development, developing resilience and issues related to the health and wellbeing of children.
+Topics covered include nutrition needs for healthy growth and development, the importance of reading in supporting literacy development, the value of play for learning, the importance of safety, modern technologies (screens) and the impact on children and their development, developing resilience and issues related to the health and wellbeing of children.
 Students will get the opportunity to work with buddies from a local primary school during the course.
-A small cost will incur.
+This subject incurs a cost.